bencaruso/studbud/README.md

 ### References

 Websites, YouTube tutorials and tutor tutorials were greatly utilised in order to complete this project.
-I also looked at a lot of Stack Overflow forum posts, so instead of referencing each post I have just referenced Stack Overflow.
+I also looked at a lot of Stack Overflow forum posts and W3Schools, so instead of referencing individual posts and pages I have just referenced Stack Overflow and W3Schools.

 CodingNepal.
 (2021a, April 29).
 Create Custom Music Player in HTML CSS & JavaScript. https://www.youtube.com/watch?v=1-CvPn4AbT4